• Thermal Management of Electronic Assemblies and Enclosures

 results in extremely erroneous values.

-The document further elaboarates: "In light of the fact that RΘJA is not a characteristic of the package by itself but of the package, PCB and other environmental factors, it is best used as a comparison of package thermal performance between different companies.
+The document further elaborates: "In light of the fact that RΘJA is not a characteristic of the package by itself but of the package, PCB and other environmental factors, it is best used as a comparison of package thermal performance between different companies.
 For example, if TI reports an RΘJA of 40 [°C/W] or 40 [K/W] for a package compared to a competitor's value of 45 [K/W], the TI part will likely run 10% cooler in an application than the competitor's part."
 As a "margin of safety", the permissible limit of junction temperature should be reduced by 20-30 [°C] from the value specified by the manufacturers.

 Excerpts from "Thermal Design Basics" by Analog Devices: In ICs, one temperature reference point is always the device junction, taken to mean the hottest spot inside the chip operating within a given package.
 The other relevant reference point will be either TC - the case of the device, or TA - that of the surrounding air.
 This then leads in turn to the above mentioned individual thermal resistances ΘJC and ΘJA.
 Taking the most simple case first, ΘJA is the thermal resistance of a given device measured between its junction and the ambient air.
 This thermal resistance is most often used with small, relatively low power ICs such as op-amps, which often dissipate 1 [W] or less.
 Generally, ΘJA figures typical of op-amps and other small devices are on the order of 90-100 [°C/W] for a plastic 8-pin DIP package, as well as the better SOIC packages.